-And the number one goal of our clients, who are the county, which runs hospitals and providers of medical services, is to ensure that they can deliver -- continue to deliver care to patients, which is their priority, while also respecting legitimate religious objections that are protected by these statutes.
+And the number one goal of our clients, who are the county, which runs hospitals and providers of medical services, is to ensure that they can deliver -- continue to deliver care now.

+to patients, which is their priority, while also respecting legitimate religious objections that are protected by these statutes.
 So this just upsets the whole system that's in place. now in addition to expanding the number of people that are covered, they have to, you know, inquire about -- or who may raise objections, it also limits their ability to accommodate, because the old accommodation system has now been thrown out the window.
 I mean, it's been in place for decades.
 It is consistent with Title VII, but it's -- it's one that they have specifically adopted to comply with these rules and under the -- and now that's been changed.
 And so whereas before a reasonable accommodation would be acceptable and one that didn't impose an undue -- an undue hardship on the employer under the rule, there is no undue hardship.
 There is no undue hardship exception, number one.
 And number two, it has to be voluntary.
 So what happens -- providers need to know what happens, and this happens all the time.
 I'm just going to grab my water.
 What about if the employee doesn't accept the accommodation?
-They don't know how to manage the objections now.
+They don't know how to manage the objections and a lot of the issues that we've talked about, these are problems with the rule that were raised in comments.